-In 2018 and 2019, the Steering Committee spent several meetings reviewing white papers, receiving briefings, and discussing this topic.
+In 2018 and 2019, the Steering Committee spent several meetings reviewing white papers,1 receiving briefings, and discussing this topic.
 Committee members expressed diverse opinions.
 At their May 2, 2019 meeting, the Committee settled on the following conclusion: beginning with the original authorization for the RUC Assessment in 2012, the Legislature specifically directed the Steering Committee to examine a RUC's potential as a like-kind replacement for the state's gas tax.
 It did not direct the Steering Committee to consider broader uses of the revenue beyond how gas tax revenues are used today.
 Therefore, the Steering Committee's analysis and testing is limited to a RUC's potential to replicate the features of the current state gas tax.
 The Steering Committee takes no position on other potential uses of RUC revenue.

-Using this as the basis for continued analysis, the Steering Committee specifically examined the important features of the state gas tax, and how a RUC could be designed to
+Using this as the basis for continued analysis, the Steering Committee specifically examined the important features of the state gas tax, and how a RUC could be designed to most closely mimic those characteristics.
+The most salient characteristics of the state gas tax are:

-- The state gas tax can only be expended for highway purposes, as that term is used in the Washington state Constitution Article II, Section 40; - 2.
-Bonds supported by a pledge of the gas tax are not subject to the state's constitutional debt limit under Article VIII, Section 1 of the Washington state Constitution: - 3.
+- The state gas tax can only be expended for highway purposes, as that term is used in the Washington state Constitution Article II, Section 40; - Bonds supported by a pledge of the gas tax are not subject to the state's constitutional debt limit under Article VIII, Section 1 of the Washington state Constitution; - 3.
 Gas tax refunds are provided to, or for the benefit of, persons using fuel off public highways; and - 4.
 Certain drivers or motor fuel-burning activities are exempt from the gas tax.